Syrov-Egor/chemsynthcalc/README.md

 reaction = ChemicalReaction(reaction_string)
 ```
 ## License
-The code is provided under the MIT license
+The code is provided under the MIT license.